 - 1 cup semisweet chocolate chips, plus more to garnish

-Preheat oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Grease a 10-inch skillet with butter or cooking spray.
 Set aside.

-Stir flour and soda into butter mixture until just combined, about 1 minute.
-Stir in chocolate chip and M&M's.
+- Stir flour and soda into the butter mixture until just combined, about 1 minute.
+Stir in chocolate chips and M&M's.

 Recipe adapted from America's Test Kitchen.